 The gases in the intestines are made up for ninety-nine percent of nitrogen, oxygen, carbon dioxide, hydrogen and methane.
 These gases end up in the intestines by the ingestion of air, by the natural bacteria in the intestines and via absorpsion from the blood.
 These mechanisms normally work the other way as well.
 For example, we burp occasionally to get rid of swallowed air, some bacteria consume particular gases and blood also absorps gases from the intestines.
 If this balance is disrupted and more gases enter the intestines rather than leaving, then the nasty excessive flatulence is developed.

 It’s not always clear what the cause of additional gas development is.
-Symptoms of flatulence can be caused by:
+Flatulence can be caused by:

 - Swallowing too much air.
-In case of tension and stress, smoking, drinking through a straw, chewing much gum and ill-fitting dentures, a lot of extra air is swallowed.
-People who talk fast, eat fast without chewing well or drink fast, also swallow a lot of extra air unnoticed.
+In case of tension and stress, smoking, drinking through a straw, chewing much gum and ill-fitting dentures, a lot of extra air is being swallowed.
+People who talk fast, eat fast without chewing well or drink fast, also swallow unnoticed a lot of extra air.

 - Eating or drinking foods that contain much air, such as soft drinks, beer, whipped cream, souffle, bread and omelet.
-A lot of air is eaten with the foods unnoticed.
+A lot of air is eaten unnoticed with the foods.

 - Eating specific foods, such as legumes, onions, cabbages, fruits and light-products.
 Some carbohydrates from legumes, vegetables, fruits, etc. are not fully digested and absorbed in the small intestine.
 They arrive unchanged in the large intestine, where they are processed (fermented) by the intestinal flora.
 With additional gas development as result.
 Fructose in fruits and fruit juices and sorbitol (sweetener in diet products, such as chewing gum and soft drinks) are also less well digested and absorbed.